Donations

 Please donate!

-Thanks to the proceeds collected from live events and to the generosity of on-line donors, I will be able to organize the planting of the 40.000 seedlings of local trees around the affected coasts of Sri Lanka and together we will help restore the ecosystem previously destroyed by the tsunami.
+Thanks to the proceeds collected through live events, grants and to the generosity of on-line donors, I hope to be able to organize the planting of the 40.000 seedlings of local trees around the affected coasts of Sri Lanka and together we will help restore the ecosystem previously destroyed by the tsunami.
 The donations will also create temporary job positions for those who were most affected by the tragedy and help a country in need; they won't simply help the reforestation, but will also help the healing process of a country still profoundly devastated by the long lasting effects of this disaster and also presently afflicted by a strenous civil war.

 Why donate?